-- 1. No hats, caps, blankets, backpacks, food, drinks, cell phones, or smart watches are allowed in the classroom during exams.
+- No hats, caps, blankets, backpacks, food, drinks, cell phones, or smart watches are allowed in the computer lab during exams.
 If students are wearing long sleeves, the sleeves must be pulled up to the elbow. - 2.
 All cell phones should be in your vehicle.
-If a cell phone/smart watch is seen or heard during an exam, the exam will be taken up and a 50 will be given regardless of how many questions have been answered. - 3.
+If a cell phone/smartwatch is seen or heard during an exam, the exam will be taken up and a 50 will be given regardless of how many questions have been answered. - 3.
 Testing Supplies: Each student should bring the following to every test: - a. #2 pencil (2) - b.
 4-functional calculator (simple calculator) - Exam Grades will be posted to students within 48 hrs.
-Other assignments will post within 7 days. - Each student should know the current course averages for all classes. - Students must earn a "C" (76) or better in this class for progression. - Students have the opportunity to review all grades as they are recorded.
-Should the student have any questions about a specific grade or specific test question, the student must discuss this with the instructor within 48 hours of notification of the grade assignment.
-Once the 48 hours have passed without the student questioning the grade or question.
-The assigned grade is final and may not be challenged at the end of the course.

-- The final exam grade and a numerical course grade will NOT be posted on BlackBoard.
-The final course grade will be posted to CampusConnect as the transcripted letter grade. - Once grades are posted, an exam is ready for review.
-A student may email me for an appointment to meet and review the exam. - Grades will not be given by email or phone only posted to Blackboard.
+Other assignments will be posted within 7 days. - Each student should know the current course averages for all classes. - Students must earn a "C" (76) or better in this class for progression. - Students can review all grades as they are recorded.
+Should the student have any questions about a specific grade or a specific test question, the student must discuss this with the instructor within 48 hours (about 2 days) of notification of the grade assignment.
+Once the 48 hours (about 2 days) have passed without the student questioning the grade or question.
+The assigned grade is final and may not be challenged at the end of the course. - The final course grade will be posted to Campus Connect as the transcript letter grade. - Once grades are posted, an exam is ready for review.
+A student may email me for an appointment to meet live online and review the exam. - Grades will not be given by email or phone, only posted to Blackboard.